finished and unfinished hardwood floors

 We’ve started most renovations with the goal of enhancing the original features of the house.
 When we bought our CD triplex, we could not stand the laminate in the hallway and bedrooms.
 Most of the apartment had hardwood, and the poor quality of the laminate stuck out.
 A few years ago, my husband and I pulled back an edge and saw that the hardwoods continued (of course they did), but there had to be a reason why the laminate was down.
 We knew we’d refinish the hardwood at some point, the question was when.

 Well, the answer is… not quite yet.
 We’ve decided to cover it up.
-Here are a few reasons why we are covering up our hardwood with luxury vinyl planks.
+Here are a few reasons why we are covering up our hardwood with luxury vinyl planks (LVP).

 The first reason is… we aren’t going to live here anymore.
 That sounds terrible, but why put all the effort into restoring the floors, when they risk further damage from renters?
 And by restore, this will not be a simple sand-and-finish project.
 Many of these boards are damaged – there are splits, knicks, and larger chunks missing.
 Most likely many boards will need to be replaced.
 That is a lot of effort for something that we can’t even enjoy.